 Contact centers can adopt technology strategies to help humanize their digital-first customer interactions.
 Here is our 3-point checklist:

 The most successful contact centers are using analytics in meaningful ways.
-This includes identifying in real-time where bottlenecks and friction points are hindering CX or utilizing valuable customer insights to deliver a better, smarter, more predictive service.
-Meanwhile, they are turning to analytics-fueled forecasting and dynamic scheduling tools to anticipate volume more accurately and rapidly adjust their operations in real time – putting the right agents, with the right skills, in the right place, at the right time.
+This includes identifying in real time where bottlenecks and friction points are hindering CX.
+It also means utilizing valuable customer insights to deliver a better, smarter, more predictive service.

-In our next blog, find out how to become a cloud-smart contact center with a 3-pronged approach to resolving complexity.
+In our next blog, find out how to become cloud-smart with the latest in contact center technology.
+You’ll learn the 3 step approach to resolving complexity.
 For more ideas and inspiration, download the report here: “Embracing double-edged customer expectations: Navigating the complexities of rising demands and digital-first customer experiences.”